 - Check that there are no leaks in the property before, during and after each let.
 Goes without saying regular landlord inspections are crucial to help keep your property in order.

 - Even if you see the slightest sign of mould, remove it immediately, and make it’s all gone.
 Many people make the mistake of leaving traces of mould behind, and then wonder why it keeps resurfacing.
 If you don’t kill/remove it ALL, mould spores will just continue to grow/spread.

-- Don’t let a property that is infested with mould- cure the problem first!
+- Don’t rent out a property that is infested with mould- cure the problem first!
 I’m not sure how tried and tested it is, but if a tenant becomes ill due to the landlord’s negligence, it could end up costly.

 - If the property is naturally warm and damp for whatever reason, you could provide the property with a humidifier.

 - Tiles are a lot more resistant to mould than plasterboard/walls, so it seems to be the safer option in comparison to paint.
 Although, grouting seems to extract mould pretty easily, but at least that’s easier to clean than paint- you can also get anti-mould grout!

 - A costly option is to install a PIV loft unit (e.g. Envirovent or Nuaire Drimaster).
 It constantly pushes dry air from the loft into the house, raising the pressure slightly and forcing out the damp air so that the humidity is reduced to a level where mould doesn’t form.
 It might be a step worth taking if your property severely struggles with dampness.

 Who’s responsible for mould, landlord or tenant?

 In most cases, when mould is discovered in a rented property, both landlord and tenant frantically try to workout who is responsible, while pointing at one another.